randyrossi/vicii-kawari/README.md

 ## How accurate is it?
 To measure accuracy, I use the same suite of programs VICE (The Versatile Commodore Emulator) uses to catch regressions in their releases.
 Out of a total of 230 VICII tests, X are currently passing.
 That's a X% success rate.

 I obviously can't test every program but it supports all the graphics tricks programmers used in their demos/games.
+It is safe to say it is a faithful reproduction of the original chips.

 ## Is this emulation?
 This is a matter of opinion.
 Some people consider fpga hardware that 'mimicks' real hardware simplay another form of emulation.
 In my opinion, this is closer to emulation than not.